arcsysu/SYSU-ARCH/docs/before_the_lab.md

 - Label `challenge` means this part of content is a little difficult, you can skip it or do your best to solve it

-- You need write a report for each LAB.
+- You need to write a report for each LAB.
 In your report, you should give proper introduction about your work including answering the questions or completing the challenge part and so on.

 - If you find/have some problems/tips about SYSU-ARCH, please
   - [![Disscussions](https://img.shields.io/github/discussions/arcsysu/SYSU-ARCH)](https://github.com/arcsysu/SYSU-ARCH/discussions)